 In selecting investments for the Fund, the Advisor takes into consideration the relative liquidity of and costs associated with bitcoin futures contracts as well as regulatory requirements imposed by the Securities and Exchange Commission and the Internal Revenue Service, and other factors.
-The Fund generally seeks to remain fully invested at all times in investments that, in combination, provide exposure to bitcoin futures without regard to market conditions, trends, or direction.
+The Fund generally seeks to remain fully invested at all times in investments that, in combination, should produce daily returns consistent with the Fund's investment objective.